Tatenda-Prince/Lauching-A-Website-Using-S3-With-Terraform/README.md

 bucket_name = "tatenda-web-hosting-bucket"
 ```

-5. This variable.tf code defines two input variables for a Terraform configuration.
+5.This variable.tf code defines two input variables for a Terraform configuration.
 The first variable, aws_region, is a string used to specify the AWS region where resources will be deployed.
 The second variable, bucket_name, is also a string and represents the name of an AWS S3 bucket.
 Both variables have descriptions to clarify their purpose, and their types are explicitly set as string.
 This makes the Terraform configuration more flexible by allowing users to provide these values dynamically.

 ```language
 variable "aws_region" {